neo4j-partners/hands-on-lab-neo4j-and-bedrock/IAM_PERMS.md

 ---

-## SageMaker Execution Role Permissions
+## SageMaker Execution Role Permissions add to setup script

 **The script `scripts3/setup-workshop-aws-permissions.sh` automatically adds these permissions** to all SageMaker execution roles it finds.
 The CLI commands below are for manual setup or troubleshooting only.